 - Candana Purṇimā – On the Candan Purṇimā day in the month of May June, the face of the deity of Maa Biraja is smeared with sandal paste.
 So the day is very significant for the devotees.

 - Sāvitri Amāvāsyā – Sāvitri Amāvāsyā is celebrated on the new-moon day of the month of Jyestha (May-June).

-- Gahma Purṇimā – Gamha Purṇimā is otherwise known as Rākṣi Purṇimā that comes on the full moon day of Srāvaṇa (July-August).
+- Gahma Purṇimā – Gamha Purṇimā otherwise known as Rākṣi Purṇimā comes on the full moon day of Srāvaṇa (July-August).